The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Mixed Methods Study

 \subsubsection{Topic Generation}

 We use TopicGPT to generate a set of topics given our whole dataset as input (\tcircled{2} in~\Cref{fig:overview}).
 A topic consists of a name and a description.
 For each post, TopicGPT prompts GPT-4o Mini to assign one or more of the already generated topics and generate any new relevant topics that are missing, assigning them accordingly.
-To increase the probability that the topics generated are relevant to our study, we added to the default prompt of TopicGPT the phrase: ``{\sl The topics must be related to challenges, issues, or problems that developers face while using Ansible.}''.
+To ensure relevance, we constrained the TopicGPT prompt to generate topics centered on the challenges faced by Ansible practitioners.
 In the end, TopicGPT generated 3,573 topics (\tcircled{3} in~\Cref{fig:overview}).